Tenant Solidarity Email

 - This handbook assembled by the LA Tenants Union is a very accessible resource for understanding tenant rights that apply across California.
 However, please note there are some important differences between LA city and Pasadena like the lack of rent control in Pasadena.
 So all sections about the "Rent Stabilization Ordinance" in the handbook do not apply in Pasadena.

 - Habitability issues and how to get repairs / Información sobre reparaciones en Pasadena

 - If you are having trouble getting repairs, this document lays out which things are required by law to be repaired, and strategies to get them repaired.
 Also has information about the Pasadena department that performs inspections.

 - Template letters to landlord

 - Tenants Together, a statewide group, compiled these template letters that can help you formally communicate with your landlord about the specific problem you are having.

 - Housing Rights Center, Pasadena Office

-- This organization is epecially helpful if you have a disability, and can work with you to make requests for reasonable accomodations.
+- This organization is especially helpful if you have a disability, and can work with you to make requests for reasonable accommodations.